Log in.png

 Gostriver.com is a Physical Education scheme of work with over 250 PE lessons, all housed in a web-platform, designed for primary school PE teachers.
 It was first released in September 2019 by 2Simple Software.

-The objective of this project was to conduct a thorough usability test to identify usability issues that may affect the performance of the key functionalities and to recommend improvements and new features for the next phase of development.
+Although newly launched with a promising offering, the product's sales did not reflect its potential, and bounce rates were high on the landing page.
+The objective of this project was to conduct a thorough usability test to identify any usability issues that may affect the performance of the key functionalities, and to recommend improvements and new features for the next phase of development.

 Discover stage